jam14d/worksample/ImageAnalysis/README.md

 # Overview

-These projects are actively being developed process whole slide images (WSI) using the StarDist model for nuclei segmentation.
-It calculates features of the segmented nuclei, performs binary classification based on these features, trains a Random Forest classifier, and saves the model and extracted data.
-The script also includes an optional visualization step for the segmented nuclei.
+These projects are actively being developed to process whole slide images (WSI) using the StarDist model for nuclei segmentation.
+The aim is to calculate features of the segmented nuclei, performs classification based on these features, train a Random Forest classifier, and saves the model and extracted data.
+It also includes an optional visualization step for the segmented nuclei.
+As these projects are ongoing, additional functionalities and improvements may be integrated over time.

 ## Prerequisites
 Ensure that Python 3 is installed on your system.
 You can download Python from the official website.